Powys Schools Privacy Notice

 - the LA’s approved suppliers of the schools’ cashless system to ensure all pupils, parents, guardians with parental responsibility and school staff are able to use it as appropriate;

 - Powys Teaching Health Board to support the provision of an effective School Nurse Service and other related health services for young people and their families;

 - FFT Education Research Trust (https://fft.org.uk/about-fft/) for the maintenance of the secure on-line FFT Aspire resource for schools enabling thorough self-evaluation using extensive progress measures and effective target-setting for pupil achievement;

-- GL Assessment (https://www.gl-assessment.co.uk/about-us/) for the administration of annual cognitive ability tests (CATs) and other similar diagnostic tools to support individual learning;
+- GL Assessment (https://www.gl-assessment.co.uk/about-us/) for the administration of cognitive ability tests (CATs);

-- The South West and Mid-Wales Education Consortium to support regional statistical analysis as required by WG;
+- the Mid-Wales Education Partnership to support regional statistical analysis as required by WG;

 - various regulatory bodies, such as ombudsmen and inspection authorities, where the law requires that information be passed on so that they can do their work;